MyaElla/analytics-for-developers/README.md

 Other students in the workshop will also be able to see the code you're writing if they browse to your fork.

-If you have any questions at all, access the private Campfire chat, email learn@thoughtbot.com, or attend the weekly office hours.
+If you have any questions at all, you can ask them in the [Discussion Forum](http://forum.thoughtbot.com/category/analytics) or weekly office hours.
 However, don't wait until the office hours if you get stuck or have questions, we're here to help you!

 Have fun!